newhighsco/jarvenis.com/src/content/collections/blog/test-post-with-meta-data.md

   image: uploads/sharing.jpg

 ---
 This is a test article that has meta data.
-Please do not delete
+Please do not delete.